interledger/interledger-rs/docs/api.md

 Admin only.

-### GET /accounts/:id
+### GET /accounts/:username

 Admin or account-holder only.

-### GET /accounts/:id/balance

-Admin or account-holder only.
+You can optionally provide a query string in the URL to get specific fields of the account e.g. `GET /accounts/:username?properties=balance`

 #### Response